microsoft/hack-together-teams/README.md

 ### #01 - Start hacking on June 1st

-Either team-up or join by yourself, join the hacking!
-Make sure to register to Hack Together and complete the pre-requisites before starting to build your project.
+Either team up (max 4 team members) or fly solo to join the hacking!
+Make sure to register for HackTogether and complete the pre-requisites before starting to build your project.

 ### #02 - Join live Reactor sessions for learning and inspiration [Kamal]